 Google Tag Manager

-Google Tag Manager (GTM) lets you manage all your website tags:
+Google Tag Manager (GTM) allows you to manage all your website tags:

 code fragments, tracking pixels, etc.